risingwavelabs/risingwave-docs-legacy/docs/sql/syntax/sql-pattern-dynamic-filter.md

 The query returns two columns: `ps_partkey` and `value`, where `value` is the sum of the product of `ps_supplycost` and `ps_availqty` for each unique `ps_partkey`.

-To add a dynamic filter to this query, we can change the hard-coded value of 0.0001 to a parameter called `threshold`.
-Now, the value of `threshold` can then be changed dynamically.